davidpuga/neptune_final_project/readme.md

 The methods I will use to do this are:
 * I will use the following python packages: deque, numpy, argparse, imutils, cv2

-I will use publicly available videos.
+I will use publicly available videos or my webcam.

 ## Methods